-Using an ingredient on the skin that normally goes on top of salads is not very appealing.
-Some might also be turned off by the smell of apple cider vinegar.
-However, despite its nature, it has a wide range of uses, both in the kitchen and in skincare.
+Using an ingredient that normally goes on top of salads for your skin might sound mad.
+Some people might also be turned off by the smell of apple cider vinegar.
+However, despite its nature, this ingredient has a wide range of uses, both in the kitchen and in skincare.

 Not to mention, the list of benefits of apple cider vinegar seems to be endless.

 Apple cider vinegar is made via a fermentation process, including yeast and other bacteria.
 During this process, fruit acids (such as acetic acid) are created.
 But do the acidic properties of this remedy make it suitable for skin care?
 Let's see.

 You might have heard that apple cider vinegar can kill certain types of bacteria and viruses.
 Since acne is caused by the bacteria known as Propionibacterium acnes, some research suggests that apple cider vinegar has various acids (including acetic acid and malic acid) that are known to kill this particular bacteria.
 The chemical exfoliant malic acid (and acetic acid) also have antibacterial and antifungal properties, which can tackle skin infections.

 How can you use it to fight that nasty acne-causing bacteria, then?
 One of the ways is by making an apple cider vinegar toner and using it on your skin a couple of times a day.
 Read below to find out more DIY skincare recipes.

 In addition, studies also suggest that lactic acid, which is found in apple cider vinegar, can result in an overall reduction of acne after a long period of use.
 Its natural pH level is very similar to that of our skin, which suggests that you can use apple cider vinegar to restore the skin's pH balance.